ghik/kubernetes-the-harder-way/docs/QEMU.md

 The `cloud-init` project refers to these methods as [datasources](https://canonical-cloud-init.readthedocs-hosted.com/en/latest/reference/datasources.html).

 Since we're running on a laptop, the datasource for us is called... [`nocloud`](https://canonical-cloud-init.readthedocs-hosted.com/en/latest/reference/datasources/nocloud.html).
-Using this datasource, the guest os can pull configuration from its local filesystem, a specially mounted drive, or an external web server.
+Using this datasource, the guest OS can pull configuration from its local filesystem, a specially mounted drive, or an external web server.
 The drive method seems to be the simplest for our needs as it does not require passing any kernel or SMBIOS parameters.

-First, we must prepare our configuration data.
+First, we must prepare the configuration data.
 It is organized in a set of YAML files which must be called `user-data`, `meta-data`, `vendor-data`, and `network-config` (and possibly others which I am not aware of).
 Out of these, `user-data` and `meta-data` are required while the rest is optional.
 Let's put them into a directory: